IBM/kube-safe-scheduler/safe/README.md

 ## Motivation

-For example, as shown in the figure above

 When placing a pod, the default scheduler is concerned with the amount of available and requested resources and does not consider the actual usage of resources of a given node.
 As shown in the figure below, the actual utilization may be valuable information to the scheduler when deciding on a node to place a pod.

 ![overview](../media/overview.png)